Tyrn/wei/the-insider-en.typ

 government  resign and that  the corrupted officials  are persecuted  by the court.
 We demand that Kissur the White Falcon leads the Empire as he did ten years ago.
-We  demand that the foreign  concept of elections is  crossed out from the government's edicts - this concept  is not  fitting for  the  Weian people's spirit.
+We  demand that the foreign  concept of elections is  crossed out from the government's edicts---this concept  is not  fitting for  the  Weian people's spirit.
 Since our  party won your  stupid elections, we are clearly acting in the majority's  interests.
 We demand all the companies that belong to the  foreigners  to be  unconditionally nationalized.
 We demand  all the